 One common example, is someone working as a sub-contractor under the Construction Industry Scheme (CIS), and who has income tax and NI deducted at source by an Umbrella company.
 Even though they are a sole trader, they may well be treated as a PAYE employee for lending purposes.

-On the other hand, an IT contractor who receives income into a Limited company, and pays their own income tax and national insurance, will normally be considered self-employed.
-One possible exception, is where the contractor is on a high daily rate, typically £500 a day or more.
+On the other hand, a contractor who receives income into a Limited company, (a.k.a personal services company) and pays their own income tax and national insurance, may be treated as self-employed or employed for affordability, depending on circumstances.

 How long do I need to be a contractor for?

 - A minimum 12 months history of contracting.
+A few can consider day one contractors with relevant industry experience.

 - Your current contract has at least 3 months to run, or is a minimum 3 months in duration.
-Some lenders will require 6 months.
+Some lenders require 6 months.

 - Evidence your current contract is being renewed, or that you have a new contract lined up.